 - 1. The Employer shall retain final authority for scheduling hours of work. - 2.
 The Employer or the CEA may cancel the arrangement at any time with at least five (5) working days written notice to the other party. - 3.
 When an affected employee is absent, leave shall be charged for the number of scheduled work hours missed. - 4.
-No more than eight (8) hours of holiday pay shall be allowed for any holiday.
+No more than seven and one half (7.5) eight (8) hours of holiday pay shall be allowed for any holiday.
 The written arrangement establishing the alternative workweek shall address how a full week's hours are to be achieved during workweeks, which include a holiday. - 5.
 Personal leave accrual rates shall remain unchanged.